 Cooking and Eating Sweet Potato Leaves

-Sweet potato leaves are widely popular throughout Africa but do not get as much use in the United States.
+Sweet potato leaves are widely popular throughout Africa in cooking recipes but do not get as much use in the United States.
 Most people have no idea you can cook with sweet potato leaves.
 Sweet potato leaves are edible and delicious with a soft texture that tastes like kale or spinach.

 The good thing about sweet potato leaves is that they are available all year round.
 You use sweet potato leaves in recipes just as you would spinach.
 Make sweet potato leaves smoothies, sweet potato leave stir-fry.
 Sweet potato leaves are eating raw and cooked add sweet potatoes to your salad or mix them in with your spinach, sweet potato leaves go well with any dish such as chicken beef pork fish or vegetarian dishes starting with red peppers, broccoli, mushrooms, and beets.

-We asked The African Gourmet about growing your own sweet potatoes and leaves, she says
+We asked The African Gourmet about growing your own sweet potatoes and leaves

 Cooking Sweet Potato Leaves is Easy When You Make The African Gourmet Saute Sweet Potato Leaves Recipe